-To analyze the gene expressions at the repair site, in the case of DR, tissues between 1 mm proximal and 1 mm distal from the suture, and in the case of CR, all tissues inside the conduit, were harvested and examined by qRT-PCR at 3 days, 1 week and 2 weeks after the repair operation (n = 24).
-Expressions of a macrophage migration marker (CD68), an angiogenesis marker (vascular endothelial growth factor (VEGF)), an endothelial maker (CD31(PECAM-1)), Schwan cell migration markers (SOX10, S100) and neurotrophins (neurotrophin-3 (NT-3), brain-derived neurotrophic factor (BDNF) and nerve growth factor (NGF)) were analyzed.
-The tissues were extracted and stored in RNAlater solution at - 4°C overnight, and then at - 80°C until RNA extraction.
-Total RNA was extracted with RNeasy Plus Universal Mini kit (QIAGEN), and purity and concentration were assessed using a NanoPhotometer (IMPLEN).
+To analyze gene expression at the repair site, tissue between 1 mm proximal and 1 mm distal from the suture (in the case of DR) or all tissue inside the conduit (in the case of CR) was harvested and subjected to qRT-PCR at 3 days, 1 week, and 2 weeks after the repair operation (n = 24).
+The expression levels of a macrophage migration marker (CD68), an angiogenesis marker (vascular endothelial growth factor [VEGF]), an endothelial marker (platelet endothelial cell adhesion molecule [PECAM1], also known as CD31), Schwan cell migration markers (SOX10 and S100), and neurotrophins (neurotrophin-3 [NTF-3], brain-derived neurotrophic factor [BDNF], and nerve growth factor [NGF]) were analyzed.
+The tissue was extracted and stored in RNAlater solution at −4°C overnight and then stored at −80°C until RNA extraction.
+Total RNA was extracted using an RNeasy Plus Universal Mini Kit (QIAGEN), and RNA purity and concentration were assessed using a NanoPhotometer (IMPLEN).
 RNA samples with a 260 nm/280 nm ratio between 1.8 and 2.0 were used for qRT-PCR.
 We used a high-capacity RNA-to-cDNA kit (Applied Biosystems) for reverse transcription into cDNA and TaqMan Fast Advanced Master Mix (Applied Biosystems) for qRT-PCR.
-All primers were purchased from Applied Biosystems, and measured values were compared with GAPDH as a reference gene.
-The thermocycling conditions were 95°C for 20 seconds, followed by 45 cycles of 95°C for 3 seconds and 62°C for 30 seconds, on an ABI 7500 FAST PCR system (Applied Biosystems).
+All primers were purchased from Applied Biosystems, and the measured values were compared using GAPDH as a reference gene.
+An ABI 7500 FAST PCR system (Applied Biosystems) was used for thermocycling, and the conditions were 95°C for 20 s, followed by 45 cycles of 95°C for 3 s and 62°C for 30 s.
 The amount of each target gene relative to the GAPDH reference gene was determined using the comparative threshold cycle method, and the mean values were calculated.